lukas-krecan/JsonUnit/README.md

     .whenIgnoringPaths("[*].b")
     .isEqualTo("[{\"a\":1, \"b\":0},{\"a\":1, \"b\":0}]");
 ```
-Please note that if you use JsonPath, you should start the path to be ignored by `$`
+Please note that if you use JsonPath, you should start the path to be ignored by `$`.
+Full JsonPath syntax in
-Also note that `whenIgnoringPaths` method supports full JsonPath syntax only in AssertJ API, all the other flavors support only
+`whenIgnoringPaths` and path-specific options is supported by AssertJ, JsonAssert, Spring and Kotest APIs.
+Hamcrest
-exact path or array index placeholder as described above.
+matchers support exact paths and array index placeholder as described above.

 JsonPath with whenIgnoringPaths example:
 ```java